Esports club gives competitive gaming a proper home on campus

 “Throughout high school, I ran cross country and track, which is more of an individual sport, so I never played basketball or anything like that where it’s really a team sport,” Wells said.
 “So this is really my first sport where I have to work with a team rather than just focusing on myself.”

-Wells also said that he was glad he had found out about the club, and it made him take the game more seriously than he had before he joined the team.
-He expressed how much more enjoyable playing with people he actually knew was when compared to playing with people online.
+Wells said he was glad he had found out about the club, and it made him take the game more seriously than he had before he joined the team.
+He expressed how much more enjoyable playing with people he actually knew was in comparison to playing with people online.

 “I’ve played online games for many years and played with people from around the world, but you’re never gonna meet these people.” he said.
 “It’s just cool building a team and having the sense of community within this game.”